shurko0x4cfd/FSML/README.md

 * Objects duplicated with classic Forth words as dup, over, etc accessible by reference not by value!
 Need 'ind' to detach stack item and some time 'dc' to deep copy of object which stack item refer to.
 Apply quotation on current stack convert this quotation and current stack to bunch of expressions of current stack which is quotation per se.
 It is not obligate expressions with variables.
 Although if arguments of quotation contain variables itself or just not enough arguments for quotation in current stack then 'apply' produce expressions with variables.
 Need use 'dc' on copy of quotation for keep original quotation for use late.
 Otherwise any 'apply' occured transform it in itself distinctive manner.

 1. From under the node just run `fsml` in the shell, if installed globally.
-Or run the binary file with `npm exec fsml` or with `node ./bin/fsml.js` although this would require setting FSML as a dependency of Himself `npm i -D fsmlang`.
+Or run `node ./bin/fsml.js` although this would require setting FSML as a dependency of Himself `npm i -D fsmlang`.

 2. Run in browser from under the local server, otherwise there will be a "CORS request not HTTP" error.